ethereum-lists/chains/README.md

 ## Collision management

  We cannot allow more than one chain with the same chainID - this would open the door to replay attacks.
- The first pull requests gets the chainID assigned.
+ The first pull request gets the chainID assigned.
 When creating a chain we can expect that you read EIP155 which states this repo.
  All pull requests trying to replace a chainID because they think their chain is better than the other will be closed.
  The only way to get a chain reassigned is when the old chain gets deprecated.
 This can e.g. be used for testnets that are short-lived.
 But then you will get the redFlag "reusedChaiID" that should be displayed in clients to warn them about the dangers here.